Reed-CompBio/spras/input/README.md

 D	1.9	True	True	True
 ```

-A secondary format provides only a list of node identifiers and uses the filename as the node attribute, as in the example `sources.txt`.
+A secondary format provides a table of node identifiers and with the columns specifying node attributes, as in the example `sources.txt`.
-This format may be deprecated.

 ### Edge file
 Edge files do not include a header row.